juanrgon/rust-for-pythonistas/README.md

 }
 ```

-compile your file
+compile your file:

 ```
-rustc hellow_world.rs
+rustc hello_world.rs
 ```

-then execute the generated executable
+then execute the generated executable:

 ```
 ./hello_world